 We asked Aram Chakerian of the Napa Valley Vintners about the rule and he said, “It’s highly illegal for wineries to host weddings unless they had the right to do so prior to the Winery Definition Ordinance.”

-But is there a way around it?
+But do wineries ever find a way around this ordinance?
 Sort of.

 According to Aram, “Some places list themselves as somewhere to host a wedding reception, not necessarily a wedding.
 But the Napa Valley government are quite firm about the WDO and a winery can lose their operating permit if they don’t abide by the rules.”

-So what can you do?
-Luckily there were five wineries that were grandfathered in before the law was put in place.
-These wineries where you can still perform a Napa Valley wedding are:
+Luckily there are five wineries that were grandfathered in before the law was put in place.
+The wineries where you can still perform a Napa Valley wedding are: